How Soybeans are exported

 In addition to whole soybeans, processed forms such as oil and meal also represent a significant portion of global exports.

-Soybean oil is used extensively in cooking oils, while soybean meal is mainly used as animal feed.
+Soybean oil is used extensively in cooking oils, while soybean meal is used primarily as animal feed.

-The marketing dynamics of these products vary according to market demand, but continue to contribute substantially to the global trade volumes of this crop year after year.
+The marketing dynamics of these products vary according to market demand, but continue to contribute substantially to the global trade volumes of this harvest year after year.

 Production

-Soybeans are one of the most widely cultivated crops across the world and have a huge market demand.
+Soybean is one of the most widely cultivated crops worldwide and has a huge market demand.

 The United States, Brazil and Argentina are the main soybean producers, responsible for more than 80% of world production.